paralin/go-indexeddb/README.md

 The "abort" call will "roll-back" the changes made by the transaction.
 This is a fairly weak transaction mechanism and should not be relied upon like a traditional transaction system (in BoltDB or similar).

+The "Kvtx" implementation has a easy to use get/set API using `[]byte` slices.
+It also implements "ScanPrefix" and "ScanPrefixKeys" for iterating over the db.

 Reference:
 https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB